How Canning is Like Down Hill Skiing

 - Don’t forget a label with the name of the recipe and the date.

-British style chicken curry stew with coconut, carrots and peas.
-I add in fresh cilantro and lime at the end for a pop of fresh flavor.
+This classic healthy coconut chicken curry stew is one of my favorite chicken dinners!
+It's made with light coconut milk, carrots and peas.
+I add in fresh cilantro and maple syrup at the end for a pop of fresh flavor.

 - 2 tablespoons curry powder, divided

 - 3/4 teaspoon salt, divided

 - 1 ½ pounds boneless, skinless chicken breast, cut into bite-sized cubes

 - 2 tablespoons coconut oil or avocado oil, divided